Virginia Stroud

-Virginia Alice Stroud (March 13, 1951 – November 8, 2024) Native American painter from Oklahoma.
+Virginia Alice Stroud (March 13, 1951 – November 8, 2024) was a Native American painter from Oklahoma.
 She was an enrolled citizen of the United Keetoowah Band of Cherokee Indians and a Muscogee descendant.

 Early life

 Virginia Stroud was born in Madera, California, on March 13, 1951.
 Her mother died when she was eleven, so Stroud moved to Muskogee, Oklahoma, to live with her sister.
 She sold her first painting at the age of 13.

 Stroud graduated from Muskogee High School in 1968.
 From 1968 to 1970, she attended Bacone College and studied art under Cheyenne painter Dick West, who made her his studio assistant.
 She then attended the University of Oklahoma.

 In her late 20s, Stroud was adopted, following Kiowa tradition, as a daughter of Evelyn Tahome and Jacob Ahtone, a Kiowa couple.

 Pageants and the Tear Dress

 In 1969, Stroud served as Miss Cherokee Tribal Princess.
 She went on to win the title Miss National Congress of American Indians in 1970, and in 1971, she was crowned Miss Indian America XVII.
 When Stroud competed for the title of princess in 1969, Cherokee women wanted her to represent the tribe in a "traditional" Cherokee outfit, which was problematic since Cherokee women wore contemporary mainstream fashions for at least two centuries and wore very little clothing before that.
 A committee of Cherokee women, appointed by Chief W. W. Keeler designed a dress based on a hundred-year-old Cherokee dress owned by a Cherokee lady, Wynona Day, and from surrounding Southeast tribes' formal regalia, and they created the "Tear Dress."
 Elizabeth Higgins (Cherokee Nation) sewed the first tear dress for Stroud.